Skip to main content

 FormatPoetry

-Key pointFirst edition, published anonymously (FitzGerald's name appears nowhere in the pamphlet), containing seventy-five quatrains
+Key pointFirst edition, published anonymously (FitzGerald's name appears nowhere; his authorship was not public until 1875), containing seventy-five…

 Book-club edition exists?